MicrosoftDocs/learn/learn-pr/azure/use-docker-container-dev-env-vs-code/includes/3-exercise-add-dev-container.md

 1. Paste in the URL to the sample repo
 1. Select a location on your disk where the project can be cloned to

 The project should now be open in VS Code.
-Next, you'll add a dev container to this project that will allow it to run on your machine, even if you don't have Python installed or configured at all.
+Next, you'll add a dev container to this project.
+You'll be able to run the project, even if you don't have Python installed.

 ## Add a Dev Container